-In Ralph Block’s book, Investing in REITs, he writes how, “Some REITs and investors who use funds (or cash) available for distribution… often distinguish it from AFFO” to account for “non-recurring capital expenditures.”
+In Ralph Block’s book, Investing in REITs, he writes how “some REITs and investors who use funds (or cash) available for distribution… often distinguish it from AFFO” to account for “non-recurring capital expenditures.”

 Now, AFFO deducts the amortization of real estate-related capital expenditures from FFO.
-But funds available from distribution (FAD) or cash available for distribution (CAD) is often derived by deducting nonrecurring (as well as normal and recurring) capex.
+But funds available from distribution (FAD) or cash available for distribution (CAD) are often derived by deducting nonrecurring (as well as normal and recurring) capex.
 Some REITs (or investors) who calculate FAD or CAD may also deduct repayments of principal on mortgage loans.

 Unfortunately, as Block adds, “There is no widely accepted standard for making these adjustments when calculating CAD or FAD.”

 Many institutional investors and analysts refer to net asset value (NAV) as a measure of valuing REITs.
 While we consider this approach important at iREIT, it’s not our primary method for determining value because it is more of a liquidation approach.
 Most dividend investors prefer analyzing cash flows as a measure of value instead.